E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/Lattice_Boltzmann/external_chemical_potential_gradient/readme.rst

 The gradient of chemical potential in a binary fluid mixture gives rise to a flow, whenever the value of the order parameter differs from 0.
 In Ludwig, we first implement the gradient as a vectorial physical property, which can, similarly to all other physical properties, be used anywhere in the code.
-Further on, we use it in the context of binary fluid mixture, in the subroutines that account for the time evolution of the order parameter (Cahn-Hilliard equation) and the force, that arises due to the non-zero chemical potential gradient and order parameter.
-This module is essential for studying binary fluid flows in porous materials as well as flows, arising due to the wetting effect of the walls in nanochannels.
+Further on, we use it in the context of binary fluid mixture in the subroutines that account for the time evolution of the order parameter (Cahn-Hilliard equation) and the force, that arises due to the non-zero chemical potential gradient and order parameter.

+This module is essential
+for studying binary fluid flows in porous materials as well as flows, arising due to the wetting effect of the walls in nanochannels.